zvineyard/pyrocms-github-repos-widget/README.md

 ## Description

-Display a list of your GitHub repositories.
+Display a list of your public GitHub repositories.

 ## Usage